 The building housing Lau Pa Sat (formerly known as Telok Ayer Market) dates back to 1894.
 Designed by British colonial engineer James MacRitchie, the octagonal structure was constructed to house a market that had moved to the area after its old site and namesake in Telok Ayer, Chinatown was demolished.
 (The building's present name comes to us from the market's origins; "Lau pa sat" is Hokkien for "old market.")

 The old market had been made of timber and palm thatch roofing.
 MacRitchie decided to recapitulate the old design in prefabricated cast iron imported from Scotland—retaining the old octagonal floor plan.
 The new market acquired ornate beams and posts, with iron filigree adorning interior corners and arches.

 In time, the area around Lau Pa Sat evolved into Singapore's central business district, and the market itself faced a precarious future.
 Converted into a hawker center in 1973, the market building did brisk business feeding office workers until the construction of a nearby MRT station forced its closure in 1986.

-The massive interior provided by Lau Pa Sat's cast-iron structure shelters over 200 food stalls distributed along eight hallways, all converging onto a central atrium where the drinks stall dispenses beer, water, and soft drinks to wash your spicy selections down with.
+The massive interior provided by Lau Pa Sat's cast-iron structure shelters over 200 food stalls distributed along eight hallways, all converging onto a central atrium where the drinks stall dispenses beer, water, and soft drinks to wash your spicy selections down.

 Street Dining After Dark

-After 7 pm (or 3 pm on weekends and public holidays), Lau Pa Sat becomes the nexus for a street food market that occupies the entirety of adjacent Boon Tat Street.
+After 7 p.m. (or 3 p.m. on weekends and public holidays), Lau Pa Sat becomes the nexus for a street food market that also occupies the adjacent Boon Tat Street.
 About a dozen outdoor stalls set up along Boon Tat Street, and the evening air thickens with the scent of grilling satay, chicken wing, and barbecued seafood.

-The grill scene on Boon Tat stays open for business till 3 am.
+The grill scene on Boon Tat stays open for business until 3 a.m.